orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 ### Optional

 - `bandwidth` (Number) The bandwidth in Mbps of the Edge Gateway.
 If no value is not specified, the bandwidth is automatically calculated based on the remaining bandwidth of the Tier-0 VRF.
-- `lb_enabled` (Boolean, Deprecated) Load Balancing state on the Edge Gateway.

- ~> **Attribute deprecated** Remove the `lb_enabled` attribute configuration, it will be removed in the version [`v0.16.0`](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/8) of the provider.
-See the [GitHub issue](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/567) for more information.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only